Hoshiarpur district: Demographics

 According to the 2011 census Hoshiarpur district has a population of 1,586,625, roughly equal to the nation of Gabon or the US state of Idaho.
 This gives it a ranking of 310th in India (out of a total of 640).

 The district has a population density of 683 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 17.95%.
 Hoshiarpur has a sex ratio of 961 females for every 1000 males, and a literacy rate of 85.40%.
 Scheduled Castes made up 35.14% of the population.

 The Hoshiarpur district has one of the highest Scheduled Caste population (34%) population in Punjab.
 The Hoshiarpur-I and Hoshiarpur-II have 48 percent Scheduled Castes population.
 In Mahilpur block the proportion of Scheduled Castes population is 44 percent and in Bhunga block it is 41 percent while in the remaining blocks the proportion of Scheduled Castes population is less than 40 percent.

+Gender

+The table below shows the sex ratio of Hoshiarpur district through decades.

+The table below shows the child sex ratio of children below the age of 6 years in the rural and urban areas of Hoshiarpur district.

 Religion

+The table below shows the population of different religions in absolute numbers in the urban and rural areas of Hoshiarpur district.